JenniBeadle/paratextmanual/docs/Admin-Manual/Admin.md

 You will

 - ensure you have the master copy of the Paratext 7 project
 - open the project in Paratext 8
 - register the project
 - migrating the data

 :::tip
-💡 There are alternative notes on [https://paratext.org/paratext-help-and-support/migration/](https://paratext.org/paratext-help-and-support/migration/)
+There are alternative notes on [https://paratext.org/paratext-help-and-support/migration/](https://paratext.org/paratext-help-and-support/migration/)
 :::

-### 2.2.1 Prepare a project for migration
+### Prepare a project Paratext 7 for migration

 :::info
  All your users have to upgrade at the same time.